MartinFerret/MartinFerret/README.md

 ![Cover](https://github.com/MartinFerret/MartinFerret/blob/main/avatar.png)

-Hello y'all, I'm Martin from France, and I'm a web developer.
+Hello everyone, I'm Martin from France, and I'm a web developer.
+I'm also a football fan, but don't get it wrong, I code with my fingers and play with my feet, not the reverse :)

 What I have learned :